 If you or someone you know is facing sex crime charges, contact Kaufman, Nichols & Kaufman for a confidential consultation.
 Early intervention is critical to obtaining the best results.

 Drug crimes, such as drug trafficking and possession, are serious crimes that require the legal expertise and knowledge of Kaufman, Nichols & Kaufman.
 Our attention to detail and experience allows us to know drug laws inside and out at the state level.
 We will provide counsel and work with you, our client, to provide the best defense possible.

 Drug trafficking laws in Utah are taken very seriously.
 You can face anywhere from 5 years to life in prison if convicted of felony drug charges such as possession, possession with the intent to distribute, prescription charges, doctor shopping, or other similar charges.

 Drug charges are measured on the severity of the offense.
 There are multiple factors, which include criminal history, the amount of controlled substance in possession, and the location of the offense.
-Kaufman, Nichols & Kaufman will preserve your rights and represent you to the best of our ability to ensure a fair outcome.
+The Kaufman, Nichols & Kaufman criminal defense attorneys will preserve your rights and represent you to the best of our ability to ensure a fair outcome.

 Kaufman, Nichols & Kaufman will provide a legal stance to preserve your rights when charged with a drug crime.
 Contact us to discuss your case.

 Due to the seriousness of homicide charges, it is critical that anyone charged with homicide retain an experienced murder defense attorney immediately.
 The skilled and knowledgeable homicide criminal defense attorneys at Kaufman, Nichols & Kaufman can not only successfully represent defendants accused of murder at trial, but guide you through the legal process and explain the potential consequences as well.